san650/inbox-bash/README.md

 ## License

-inbox.sh is licensed under the MIT license.
+inbox-bash is licensed under the MIT license.

 See [LICENSE](./LICENSE) for the full license text.